 Nicholas St. Fleur is an award-winning freelance science journalist and a children's STEM author based on Long Island, New York.
 He is also a Knight-Wallace Reporting Fellow with STAT covering the intersection of race, medicine, and the life sciences.

 He has written more than 300 stories for The New York Times and is a regular contributor to the science desk's Trilobites column.
 He reports on archaeology, paleontology, human evolution, natural history, space, and other curiosities of the cosmos.
 His other areas of interest include citizen science, K-12 STEM education, and diversity in science.

 In March of 2020, he published his first children's book, "Did You Know?
 Dinosaurs" (DK Publishing and the Smithsonian).

 Mr. St. Fleur joined The New York Times in 2015 and worked as a staff reporter on the science desk for three years before moving to California.
 As a freelancer, he continues to write for the science section, as well as for The New York Times for Kids and other publications.

 While at the Times, he was a lead reporter covering the 2017 Great American Eclipse.
 In 2018 he received the Gene S. Stuart Award from the Society for American Archaeology for the feature story “Medical Tales from a Crypt in Lithuania,” and for his coverage of mummies, pyramids, and shipwrecks.
-He also received an honorary mention from the D.C.
+He also received an honorable mention from the D.C.
 Science Writers Association's 2017 Newsbrief Award for his story "Newly Discovered Gecko Escapes Danger Naked and Alive."

 Prior to joining The Times, he reported for The Atlantic, where he covered everything from space probes on comets to protests on the New York City streets.
 He has also written for Scientific American, Science Magazine, NPR, and The San Jose Mercury News.